masoudmansoury/masoudmansoury.github.io/_pages/about.md

 Masoud's broad research interests lie in the area of **Trustworthy and Explainable Recommender Systems**.
 More specifically, he conducts research on the following topics: **1) Algorithmic bias:** tackling bias issue in recommendation models to improve the business aspects and accuracy of the recommendation systems and mitigating the unfairness issue that may raise due to algorithmic bias, **2) Explainability and Transparency:** understanding the logic behind the recommendation process, explaining the factors causing/leading to the recommendation outputs, **3) Robustness:** detecting the malicious behavior and patterns in recommendation process to avoid unwanted manipulation of this process.

+<span style='color:#FF0000;font-family:bold'>Update: I have an open PhD position on Trustworthy Recommender Systems.
+It covers fascinating topics including explainability, robustness, bias and fairness in recommender systems.
+The deadline for submittin the application is July 25, 2024.
+For more information check the [vacancy page](https://www.tudelft.nl/over-tu-delft/werken-bij-tu-delft/vacatures/details?jobId=17765)</span>

 -------------------------------------------------------------------

 # News